apache/predictionio/docs/manual/source/templates/recommendation/customize-serving.html.md

 }
 ```

-Again, to build *MyRecommendation* and deploy it as a service:
+Try to build *MyRecommendation* and deploy it again:

 ```
 $ pio build